zdravkov/kendo-docs/api/mobile/scroller.md

 ### scrollTo

-Scrolls the container to the specified location
+Scrolls the container to the specified location.
+The arguments should be negative numbers.

 #### Parameters